Configuration Profiles Homepage on the ZeroLock® Management Console

 Navigate to the System Configuration | Config Profile page then select Add New Profile

-Once on the New Configuration Profile pop-up screen you are presented with twelve (12) editable sections followed by Cancel and Create buttons.
+Once on the New Configuration Profile screen, there are twelve (12) editable sections followed by Cancel and Create buttons.

 1. Name/Description – consists of the name and description of the new configuration profile.